The Hocker/Hawker Family

 - Margaret Hocker, b. ~1686 in St. Mary's Co., Md., m.
 James Hook ~1707 in Prince George's Co., Md.

-Amy Selby, who was born in 1679 in Prince George's Co., Md., was the daughter of William Selby, born in Maryland in 1656.
-Robert Hocker and Amy Selby were married in 1698 and had the following children:
+Amy Selby, the wife of Robert Hocker, was born around 1679 in Prince George's Co., Md., and was the daughter of William Selby, born in Maryland in 1656.
+Robert Hocker and Amy Selby were married before Nov.
+5, 1698 (the date her father's last will was written - see below) and had the following children:

 - Samuel Hawker, b.
 Oct.
 11, 1699 in Prince George's Co., Md., m.
 Margaret, d.
 April 29, 1780.